sarahbau/fade-game/README.md

 - Press `T` to toggle time on or off
 - Press `S` to toggle between normal walking speed and super fast walking speed
 - Press `E` to jump to the exit of the maze and to unlock the door
+- Press `K` to set the remaining torch light to five seconds
 - Press and hold `SPACE` to show the path towards the exit of the maze

 #### Resource Credits & Licenses